mfbliposome/ActiveLearning_Campaign/README.md

 ## Citation

-If you use this repository in your research, please cite it as follows: TBD
+If you use this repository in your research, please cite it as follows:
+1. Ekosso C, Liu H, Glagovich A, Nguyen D, Maurer S, Schrier J. Accelerating the Discovery of Abiotic Vesicles with AI-Guided Automated Experimentation.
+ChemRxiv.
+2024; doi:10.26434/chemrxiv-2024-h3rwq  This content is a preprint.

+## License

+This project is licensed under the [BSD 3-Clause License](LICENSE).
+Please cite this repository if you use it in your work.